MSBAi Assessment Strategy

 - Project Presentations (live via Zoom, recorded backup)

-Research strongly supports oral components for verifying understanding in AI-enabled environments.
+Research strongly supports oral components for verifying individual understanding in AI-enabled environments.
+An oral component is only meaningful if questions can be asked — one-way recorded speech doesn’t establish individual mastery, conversation does.

 Implementation (ACTIVE – all course syllabi):